GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 ```
 #standardSQL
+SELECT d.CollectionItemId, s.*
-SELECT * FROM opinions.sentiment
+FROM opinions.sentiment s
+    INNER JOIN opinions.document d ON d.DocumentHash = s.DocumentHash
+WHERE SentimentTotalScore > 0
-ORDER BY DocumentTime DESC
+ORDER BY SentimentTotalScore DESC
-LIMIT 100
+LIMIT 1000

 ```

 ### Clean up

 Now that you have tested the sample, delete the cloud resources you created to prevent further billing for them on your account.

 * Stop the control Cloud Dataflow job in the [Dataflow Cloud Console](https://console.cloud.google.com/dataflow).